Executing a Playbook

 Legacy Details Screen

-When viewing an object’s legacy Details screen, a Playbook Actions card will be displayed on the Overview tab if there is at least one active Playbook with a UserAction Trigger configured for the object’s type (Figure 5).
+On an object’s legacy Details screen, the Playbook Actions card will be displayed on the Overview tab if there is at least one active Playbook with a UserAction Trigger configured for the object’s type (Figure 5).
+Click Runfor a Playbook to execute it.

 Graphical user interface, application, Teams Description automatically generated

-• Status: This column displays the Playbook’s status.
+The Name column on the Playbook Actions card displays the name of the UserAction Trigger that will start the Playbook’s execution.
+The Status column on the Playbook Actions card displays the Playbook’s status.
 The default status is Ready, which will change to Completed after the Playbook execution finishes.

 A picture containing graphical user interface Description automatically generated